United International Pictures: 2007 reorganisation and post-reorganisation

 In 2002, United International Pictures withdrew from the Finnish market.
 As a result, their releases in that country from that point onwards were handled by Buena Vista International Finland until 2006, when distribution passed on to national cinema operator Finnkino.

 In 2003, UIP started distributing Sony Pictures films in Poland.

 Past organisation

-The company was formerly based in London, United Kingdom, though their operations in that country have been taken over by Paramount Pictures.
-However, as of May 2022, they continue to directly distribute films in 15 countries, Argentina, Colombia, Denmark, Hungary, Malaysia, Norway, Panama, Peru, Poland, Singapore, South Africa, Sweden, Taiwan, Thailand, and Turkey.
+The company was formerly based in London, United Kingdom, though their operations in that country have been taken over by Universal Pictures.
+However, as of August 2022, they continue to directly distribute films in 15 countries, Argentina, Colombia, Denmark, France, Hungary, Malaysia, Norway, Panama, Peru, Singapore, South Africa, Sweden, Taiwan, Thailand, and Turkey.
 In addition, the company has distribution agreements with locally owned distribution companies in a further 47 countries.
 One such example is Bontonfilm in the Czech Republic, who previously distributed material from CIC & UIP in both the Czech and the Slovak markets.

 In Denmark, UIP distributed films released by Mis.
-Label and in Turkey, UIP distributed select films released by Fida Film, TMC Film and Film Pop.
+Label.
+In Spain, UIP distributed films released by Araba Films.
+In Turkey, UIP distributed most films released by Walt Disney Studios Motion Pictures through their Buena Vista International distribution label, Fida Film, TMC Film and Film Pop.